ScottLogic/blog/_posts/2025-01-09-playwright-visual-testting.markdown

 ## What does this solve?

 It solves the issue of trying to assert on many different elements that may be quite tedious to locate and assert on elements one by one.
-This page is using the [echarts](https://echarts.apache.org/examples/en/index.html) to render the graphs.
+This page is using the [echarts](https://echarts.apache.org/examples/en/index.html) library to render the graphs.

 - It’s almost like a second pair of eyes.
 If we have a good understanding of how the data should look, then it makes UI regression testing much more efficient.
 - Apart from failure due to incorrect data visualisation, we can also catch onto many other unintentional changes such as changes to padding or margins.